 Today we’re sharing some storage methods for garlic!
-Below, we’ve shared four different ways to store your garlic, either in the freezer or the refrigerator, so it will last as long as you need it.
-If you’ve bought garlic in bulk and know you won’t be able to use it all up before it goes bad, these tips are tried-and-true to keep your garlic usable!
+Below, we’ve shared six different ways to store your garlic, either in the freezer or the refrigerator to keep it fresh.

 Freeze in mini muffin tins

-The first step for this is to put the garlic cloves into a food processor and blend into fine pieces.
-Then, scoop out a spoonful at a time and place in a non-stick or sprayed muffin tin.
+The first step for this is to put the garlic cloves into a food processor and blend them into fine pieces.
+Alternatively, you can use minced garlic.
+Then, scoop out a spoonful at a time and place it in a non-stick or sprayed muffin tin.
 You’ll want to flatten and press down the garlic into the tin.

 Freeze in snack-sized Ziploc bags

-Similar to the above method, this one involves blending garlic cloves in a food processor and then, rather than freezing in a muffin tin, placing into a snack-sized Ziploc bag.
+Similar to the above method, this one involves blending garlic cloves in a food processor.
+Then, rather than freezing the mixture in a muffin tin, we place it in a snack-sized Ziploc bag.

-Seal well, ensuring there’s no excess air, and store in the freezer for up to 6 months!
+Seal well, ensuring there’s no excess air, and store in the freezer for up to six months!

 Refrigerate with olive oil

-For this method, you’ll once again want to put the whole cloves into a food processor until the garlic is blended nice and finely.
+For this method, you’ll once again want to put the whole cloves into a food processor.
+Then, pulse until the garlic blends finely.
 You can then place the garlic into a mason jar with a few tablespoons of olive oil.

-Peel and trim garlic cloves, then place them in a vacuum-sealable plastic bag.
-Remove all the air until the packed is firmly sealed, and store the garlic in the freezer.
+Peel and trim garlic cloves.
+Then, place them in a vacuum-sealable plastic bag, and squeeze out all the air.
+Store the garlic in the freezer for up to 12 months!

 You Might Also Like